Obi-Nnamdi/NPR-Studio/README.md

 After building the project, you should see an executable in the `build/Release` directory called "npr_studio".
 This is the application executable.

 ## Usage
+### Normal Execution
+All built executable files (i.e. UNIX executable, MacOSX .app) can be clicked on to open the application, but unix executable file.
+Models can be loaded from the application GUI.

+Note that for a MacOSX app, the models/presets/renders directories are inside of the app itself (found by clicking "show package contents" on the app).

+With a UNIX executable, the application can also be run from the command line:

+### Running From the command line
 To open an .obj file for rendering, run the application executable in the command line with the following syntax:

 ```Shell